May 6 @ 8:00 am - 5:45 pm

 The 2017 KoM/QoM winners were Daniel Connor and Laura Belfield who averaged 15.1km/hr and 11km / hr, respectively, over the segment.
 However, the Tour de Manc® is not all about the fastest and this is not a race – we award spot prizes for grit and determination too.

 The route heads out on a flat, mainly downhill route, past Heaton Park, towards Agecroft, through Salford, past Old Trafford and Chorlton to Stockport.
 Then the course gently rises through Stockport to Marple and starts climbing at Marple Bridge.
 After a “warm up” climb, you enter a closed road KoM/QoM section which tackles the short, but steep Werneth low climb, affording you a sensational view of Manchester and a panorama of the hills to the North East and the North – enjoy that view!

 After a quick “light” refreshment stop, you head towards Tameside and climb over towards Saddleworth, passing through Uppermill before a long steady climb to the second feed station.
 Here you can enjoy Colin’s hospitality and his amazing scones whilst taking in that view.
 Heading over some testy climbs, you will make your way over to Newhey, Milnrow and past Rochdale before a third stop with hot food and a chance to prepare yourself for the last real climb up Owd Betts.
-You will take a left at the split point (51 miles in) and climb a little further to the windmill (where there are some magnificent views to enjoy) before you have a long, picturesque descent through the Ashworth Valley.
+You will take a left at the split point (51 miles in) and climb a little further to the windmill (where there are some magnificent views to enjoy) before you have a well earnt picturesque descent through the Ashworth Valley.
 This year, because of a landslide, there is a diversion through Bamford to get to Heywood and the last few Km back to the finish, where there will be a very pleasant reward awaiting you !

 Standard price £34.99